c3sr/comm_scope/README.md

 * Make POWER's cache flushing code match the linux kernel.
 * rename "Coherence" benchmarks to "Demand"
-* remove cudaSTreamSynchronize from the timing path of zerocopy-duplex, demand-duplex, and prefetch-duplex
+* remove cudaStreamSynchronize from the timing path of zerocopy-duplex, demand-duplex, and prefetch-duplex
 * Transition to better use of CMake's CUDA language support
 * Use NVCC's compiler defines to check the CUDA version
 * Disable Comm|Scope by default during Scope compilation